Jim Sensenbrenner: Security

 Sensenbrenner introduced the USA PATRIOT Act to the House on October 23, 2001.
-Although the primary author was Assistant Attorney General of the United States Viet Dinh, Sensenbrenner has been recognized as "one of the architects of the Patriot Act".
-In November 2004, Sensenbrenner and California Congressman Duncan L. Hunter objected to provisions of a bill that created a Director of National Intelligence, a key recommendation of the National Commission on Terrorist Attacks Upon the United States, known as the 9/11 Commission.
+Although the primary author was U.S. Assistant Attorney General Viet D. Dinh, Sensenbrenner has been recognized as "one of the architects of the Patriot Act".

+In November 2004, Sensenbrenner and California Congressman Duncan L. Hunter objected to provisions of a bill that created the 9/11 Commission.
 In 2006, the NRA successfully lobbied Sensenbrenner to add a provision to the Patriot Act re-authorization that requires Senate confirmation of ATF director nominees.

 In 2005, Sensenbrenner authored the Real ID Act, which requires scrutiny of citizenship before issuing drivers' licenses to make it more difficult for terrorists and criminals to alter their identities by counterfeiting documents.
 He attached the controversial act as a rider on military spending bill HR418, which the Senate passed without debate.

 On June 17, 2005, Sensenbrenner, the chair of the House Judiciary Committee, ended a meeting where Republicans and Democrats were debating the renewal of the USA PATRIOT Act and walked out in response to Democratic members discussing human rights violations at the Guantanamo Bay detainment camp and the ongoing Iraq War.
 He ordered the court reporter to halt transcription of the proceedings and C-SPAN to shut off its cameras.
 Sensenbrenner defended his actions by stating that the Democrats and witnesses had violated House rules in discussing issues unrelated to the subject of the meeting.
 Democrats have claimed that his walkout was contrary to House parliamentary procedure, which is to adjourn either on motion or without objection.